munna94/Python_Data_Structures/README.md

 # pythponLinkedList

-Implemenation of all linkedList in python
+Implemenation of singly and doubly linkedList in python